SUMMER CAMP: FAQ

 WHAT DO CAMPERS NEED TO BRING?

-Please provide your child with a backpack containing: a full water bottle, sunscreen, hat, bug spray, a long-sleeved shirt, a raincoat, an extra pair of socks, a small hand towel and water shoes.
+Please provide your child with a backpack containing: a full water bottle, sunscreen, hat, bug spray, a long-sleeved shirt, a raincoat, an extra pair of socks, a small hand towel and water shoes (we will provide water shoes if you do not own them).
 We will do a lot of walking, so please make sure your child is wearing comfortable shoes with socks.
 NO sandals or Crocs, please.
 Children my also bring exploratory tools such as binoculars or magnifiers.
-(In many cases, BLNC will also provide these items.)
+(In many cases, we will also provide these items.)
 Children will not be allowed under any circumstances to use electronics such as video games, radios, or cell phones.

 All campers need to bring a morning snack.
 Full-day campers also need a lunch.
-Campers staying for post-camp should bring an afternoon snack.
-Please bring only non-perishable food as we have no refrigeration.
+Campers staying for post-camp care should bring an afternoon snack.
+We do not have refrigeration on site, so please make sure all food is non-perishable or is stored in a personal, lunch-bag sized cooler.

 WHERE DO I DROP OFF AND PICK UP MY CAMPER?

-Campers should be dropped off at Isabella Bird Community School (IBCS) (2701 Lima St., Denver CO 80238) before the camp day begins at 9 a.m.
-IBCS is a few blocks from Bluff Lake, and campers and staff walk over to Bluff Lake at 9 a.m. sharp.
+All campers should be dropped off at Isabella Bird Community School (2701 Lima St., Denver CO 80238) before the camp day begins at 9 a.m.
+(Campers registered for pre-camp care can be dropped off at Isabella Bird anytime between 7:30 a.m. and 9 a.m.)
+Isabella Bird is a few blocks from Bluff Lake, and campers and staff will walk over to Bluff Lake at 9 a.m. sharp.

-DO YOU OFFER BEFORE OR AFTER CAMP HOURS?
+DO YOU OFFER EXTENDED CARE HOURS BEFORE OR AFTER CAMP?

 WHO ARE THE STAFF AT CAMP?